raidolo/mod-docker/README.md

 Another nice additional touch, I've also added the [browsepy File manager](https://github.com/moddevices/browsepy) so you can upload files directly from the MOD UI we interface.

-This repo contains all the code to build the docker containers yourself, but because it can take a lot of time I also made a docker prebuilt image available here: ADD LINK TO THE IMAGE
+This repo contains all the code to build the docker containers yourself, but because it can take a lot of time I also made a docker prebuilt image available here: [raidolo/mod-ui](https://hub.docker.com/r/raidolo/mod-ui) on Docker Hub

 # mod-docker